wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 ## Caching and URL Fingerprinting

 Any link from the entry point contains an additional 'timestamp' parameter.
 It's based on the last modification date of the repositories.
 This URL fingerprinting allows any of the linked resource to set a long value (100 days) for the 'max-age' cache-control directive.
-Because the entry point is only cached for a short amount of time (10 seconds), any clients will still receive up-to-date resource for repeated requests (as long as they always start their requests at the entry point).
+Because the entry point is only cached for a short amount of time (10 seconds), any clients will still receive updated data quickly (as long as they always start their journey at the entry point).

 There is no code required within the resource implementations (and no parameters exposed in the API) to achieve this.
 All this is handled by the central [CompanyApiLinkBuilder](src/main/java/io/wcm/caravan/rhyme/examples/spring/hypermedia/CompanyApiLinkBuilder.java)